tluquez/QUARS/README.md

 ### Installation
 Integration with [Docker](https://www.docker.com) is in progress.

-Thanks to nextflow, installation is not a must, you just have to call it from command line as (QUARS attemps to fetch `.fastq`data in `./Data`):
+Thanks to nextflow, installation is not a must, you just have to call it from command line as:

     nextflow run TainVelasco-Luquez/QUARS --fastq_files '*.fastq.gz' --cpus 16
 or